Into the Unknown: The Dardeen Family

 This month's mystery is a horrific one, and I will start out this post with a stronger warning than I usually offer.
 You will not like what you are about to read.
 This post talks about an incident that involves violence against a child, a pregnant woman, and even a moments-old newborn, as well as the murder of their hardworking patriarch.
 This case is hard to stomach, and one that I had a hard time coming to grips with.

-On November 18, 1987, the bodies of four members of the Dardeen family were discovered in their home.
+On November 18, 1987, the bodies of three members of the Dardeen family were discovered in their home.
 The father, Keith, was missing and initially was suspected of killing his family, only to be found murdered himself in horrific fashion later on.
 A dead family was bad enough, but what was worse was the exact circumstances of their murders.

 Some of the content in this post may disturb or upset sensitive readers.